-Cancellation of Hearings
+Cancellation of Special Set Hearings

-To cancel a scheduled hearing prior to the scheduled special set hearing date/time email the Judicial Assistant at CAD-DivisionRD@pbcgov.org to have it cancelled from the Judge's docket and follow up with a "Notice Of Cancellation Of Hearing" to be filed with the Clerk of Court.
+To cancel a scheduled hearing prior to the scheduled special set hearing date/time, email the Judicial Assistant at CAD-DivisionRD@pbcgov.org to have it cancelled from the Judge's docket and follow up with a "Notice of Cancellation of Hearing" to be filed with the Clerk of Court.
 The Notice of Cancellation must note the reason for the cancellation and provide proper notice to opposing party.

-If your case settles, is voluntarily dismissed, or stayed, and there are future hearings or trials scheduled with the Court, the parties shall contact the Judicial Assistant immediately to cancel all previously scheduled hearings/trials.
+If your case settles, is voluntarily dismissed, or stayed and there are future hearings or trials scheduled with the Court, the parties shall contact the Judicial Assistant immediately to cancel all previously scheduled hearings/trials.
 All appropriate paperwork is to be submitted to the Clerk's Office and copies sent to the Judge's office.

-Telephonic appearance of parties is arranged through CourtCall.
-Telephonic appearance is permitted if there is no objection by the opposing party, and with the approval of the Court.
+Telephonic/remote appearance is permitted if there is no objection by the opposing party, and with the approval of the Court.
 You will be asked then to provide the Court a separate Motion and AGREED Order to appear by telephone.
 Only one party in the case will be allowed to appear telephonically.